 Artwork may be available for sale at the artist’s discretion.
 Sales and contact information should accompany the exhibit.
 Library staff does not handle sales.

-Any artwork sold must remain on exhibit for the duration of the time allotted for the exhibit.
-Red stickers may be attached to works (or labels) sold during the reception and throughout the exhibit period.
+Any artwork sold must remain on display for the duration of the time allotted for the exhibit.
+Red stickers or labels may be attached to works sold during the reception and throughout the exhibition period.

 Reception and Gallery Talks

 The exhibiting artist(s) may choose to have a reception.
-The date/time will be scheduled with the approval of the Library Director and the ALC representative.
+The date/time will be scheduled with the approval of the Library Director and an ALC representative.
 The artist must handle his/her own sales or provide an assistant during the reception.
-The library staff or ALC representatives do not handle any sales.
-All art sold must remain on exhibit for the duration of the exhibition.
+The library staff and ALC representatives do not handle any sales.
+All art sold must remain on display for the duration of the exhibition.

 Prints/reproductions for sale may be displayed in art bins or on a table set aside for that purpose at the reception only.
 These must be removed at the end of the reception.

-The artist is responsible for any food or beverages (only non-alcoholic beverages are allowed) for the reception, including set up and clean up.
-The library does not have kitchen facilities for the storage or preparation of food.
-As such, leftovers must be removed from the library.
-The library will provide tables and at least one ALC member will be available to help out.
+The artist is responsible for any food or beverages (only non-alcoholic beverages are allowed) provided during the reception, including setup and cleanup.
+The Library does not have kitchen facilities for the storage or preparation of food.
+As such, leftovers must be removed from the Library.
+The Library will provide tables and at least one ALC member will be available to assist.

-The artist will provide the ALC with information about themselves such as an “Artist Bio”, or “Artist Statement” and a jpg image for publicity purposes at least two months in advance of the exhibit.
+The artist will provide the ALC with information about themselves such as an “Artist Bio” or “Artist Statement” and a .JPG image for publicity purposes at least two months in advance of the exhibit.
 The artist is also responsible for primary publicity of the exhibit.
-The CML will send out information announcing the exhibit and reception to those patrons on the library email list, on the library website and through the town wide bulletin..
-The artist is responsible for any additional publicity beyond that and for keeping the ALC representative infor
+The Library will send out information announcing the exhibit and reception to those patrons on the Library email list, on the Library website, and through the town-wide bulletin.
+The artist is responsible for any additional publicity beyond that, and for keeping the ALC representative informed.